-The Heterogeneous Price of a Vote: Evidence from Multiparty Systems, 1993-2017 (2020).
+The Heterogeneous Price of a Vote: Evidence from Multiparty Systems, 1993-2017 (2020), online appendix here.
 With Julia Cagé and Edgard Dewitte.
 EPR Discussion Paper, INET Working Paper.

 Work in Progress

 Primary School Quality in Sub-Saharan Africa: A comparative study of primary

 Why do primary school systems often fail to provide students with the most basic skills in developing countries, despite consequent educational investments?
 To answer this question, this paper exploits the colonial legacy of Sub-Saharan Africa.
 Relying on a comparative study of Ghana and Côte d’Ivoire, we are the first to explore geographical and temporal variations to estimate the returns to education in terms of literacy and numeracy.
 We suggest a new methodology to account for differences in selection into and within primary school, and to quantify educational quality.
 Surprisingly, we show that the more inclusive educational policies implemented in Ghana did not lead, on average, to higher literacy rates than the more quality-oriented policies adopted in Côte d’Ivoire.
 However, the Ivorian system does much better at increasing literacy in the very first years of the primary cycle.
 Hence, our study challenges the prominent focus on school enrollment for early education.